Barry Devine

 About

-Dr. Devine teaches modern British and Irish literature, Literary Theory, LGBTQ+ Literature, and College Writing.
+Dr. Devine teaches modern British and Irish literature, Women's Literature, LGBTQ+ Literature, and College Writing.
 His research interests focus the manuscripts of modern Irish authors, primarily James Joyce.
 He launched The John Quinn Lecture Series in 2020, and is the Editor-in-Chief of The Rock Creek Review, Heidelberg's international journal of undergraduate literary research.
+He is a first-generation college student and is the Faculty Advisor for the Tri-Alpha First-Generation Honor Society.

 Expertise